anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 # Security Considerations

-The security considerations as laid out in Lightweight CMP Profile
+The security considerations as laid out in the Lightweight CMP Profile
-{{I-D.ietf-lamps-lightweight-cmp-profile}} apply.
+{{I-D.ietf-lamps-lightweight-cmp-profile}} apply as far as CMP is used.

 # Acknowledgments